netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

       If True, it adds the device or virtual machine prefixes to hostvars nested under "site".

-      Must match selection for "site_data", as this changes the structure of "site" in hostvars
+      Must match selection for "site\_data", as this changes the structure of "site" in hostvars

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-default-bold:`no` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`false` :ansible-option-default:`← (default)`
-      - :ansible-option-choices-entry:`yes`
+      - :ansible-option-choices-entry:`true`

       .. raw:: html